What Happens When an International Mining Company Comes to Town?

 He settled on a gold-rich town of 10,000 called Marmato as his subject.
-Marmato was an enticing anomaly – a municipality sitting on one of the biggest untapped gold reserves in the world (estimated to be worth nearly $20.9 billion) while operating completely devoid of foreign mining companies.
+Marmato was an enticing anomaly—a municipality sitting on one of the biggest untapped gold reserves in the world (estimated to be worth nearly £13 billion) while operating completely devoid of foreign mining companies.
 Intrigued by the way the locals continued to subsistence mine in the traditional manner, Grieco began documenting the community.
 As chance would have it, shortly after he arrived, the first international mining company arrived in Marmato and started buying up the local stakes, providing him with a captivating conflict to document.

 Videos by VICE